jpodgorny/stokes_tables/README.md

 vertical direction, measured counterclockwise; the parameters of these tables include kT, ξ, μ<sub>i</sub>, μ<sub>e</sub> and φ.

+Note that the black-body reflection Stokes parameters are additionally multiplied by a 10<sup>-20</sup> factor for storage convenience, unlike the tables with a power-law.
 For the black-body illumination and neutral tables, isotropic versions are yet to be added, and the corresponding models below are yet to be constructed.